 The gear you should pay the most attention to includes your controller (or mouse and keyboard), monitor, gaming system, and headset.
 Some other aspects of your setup that are also likely to impact your gaming performance include your chair, desk, and even microphone.

 If you know that some of your gear is due for upgrading, let’s take a closer look at what Tommey is currently using.

 Tommey is currently using a custom Scuf Infinity4PS PRO Tommey controller.
 While you can’t get his exact design as it is custom for himself, you can customize the same controller as per your liking in terms of design and colors.

 When it comes to Tommey’s audio peripherals, he makes use of the beyerdynamic DT 990 PRO, which is a wired limited edition stainless steel headset.
 It costs just under $200 on Amazon as of writing this post.

 Though it’s important to hear every enemy footstep at the highest possible quality, it is just as important to be able to communicate effectively and clearly with your teammates.
 For this, Tommey relies on the Shure SM7B.
-The SM7B by Shure is also one of the best microphones for live streaming, making it Tommey’s perfect partner both for streaming and gaming.
+The SM7B by Shure is a great mic, making it Tommey’s perfect partner both for streaming and gaming.

 When it comes to his chair, it doesn’t get any better than what he’s gone for.
-Tommey has invested some serious money in a Herman Miller embody ergonomic chair, which is deemed the best gaming chair on the market today.
-If you are interested in spending quite a decent chunk of money on a chair, you can probably find it on the internet for around $1,000.
+Tommey has invested some serious money in a Herman Miller embody ergonomic chair, which is deemed by many to be the best on the market today.
+If you are interested in spending quite a decent chunk of money on a chair, you can pick it up for around $1,000.